-Chocolate-covered Oreos with hand-painted Monet’s water lilies.
+Chocolate-covered Oreos with hand-painted Monet’s water lilies using food coloring.

 I can’t say this is an exact likeness, exactly, but I will blame the limitations of my medium.
 Also, ahem, lacking Monet’s, you know, artistic skill.

 But I am really digging this whole coating-Oreos-in-candy-melts-and-painting-on-them thing.
 It’s easy and you can paint whatever you want.

 You can use regular gel paste food coloring, however, keep in mind that the water-based food coloring can resist the candy coating.
 For best results you should use Candy Colors (special oil-based food coloring for exactly this use).
 Or, to save yourself from buying all new food colorings, just add a drop of the Oil Candy Color FLO-COAT to your soft gel pastes.
 That turns regular food coloring into candy colors.
 And it really works.
 I did a few Oreos without it and a few with, and it makes a difference.